-How do I become a Certified Wedding Coordinator?
+How do I become a Certified Wedding Planner?

-WPIC is the first and only in-class Wedding Coordinator’s Certification Institute in Canada.
-The course consists of group work, 20 hours of in-class lecture and Industry-related guest speakers, followed by two weeks to review the manual and material from class before you write a qualifying Certification exam.
-Students are graded based on their in-class work, success on 3 tests and a final exam.
+WPIC is the first and only in-class Wedding Planner and Coordinator’s Certification Institute in Canada.
+Our course consists of group work, 20 hours of in-class lectures, and industry-related guest speakers, followed by two weeks to review the manual and material from class before you write a qualifying Certification exam.
+Students are graded based on their in-class work, success on 3 tests, and a final exam.

 Where can I find employment after Certification?

-Our past students have opened their own full and part-time businesses, or found employment with Catering Companies, Resorts, Banquet Halls, Golf and Country Clubs and Bridal salons.
-Almost anywhere that specializes in Weddings appreciates having a Certified Wedding Planner and Coordinator on staff.
+Our past students have opened their own full and part-time businesses or found employment with Catering Companies, Resorts, Banquet Halls, Golf and Country Clubs, and Wedding Dress Salons.
+Almost anywhere that specializes in weddings appreciates having a Certified Wedding Planner and Coordinator on staff.

 Will my WPIC Certification be recognized within the Wedding Industry?

-Yes, the WPIC Wedding Planner, Consultant and Coordinator training and certification is recognized and accepted Worldwide.
-We currently have over 8500 members from over 30 different countries.
+Yes, the WPIC Wedding Planner, Consultant, and Coordinator training and certification is recognized and accepted Worldwide.
+We currently have over 10,000 members from over 35 different countries.

 Our alumni live and work in: